Healthcare and Federal Procurement Fraud: Are You A DOJ Target?

 You Have Too Much at Stake — Financial Exposure and Criminal Liability Are Real

-• No person or organization wakes up one morning and sets out to commit fraud.
+No individual or organization sets out intending to commit fraud.

-• But be careful, as the DOJ is constantly using its AI and Data Analytics to identify unusual billing practices.
+- The DOJ is constantly using its AI and Data Analytics to flag unusual billing patterns and anomalies.

-For healthcare executives, compliance officers, federal contractors, and participants across the healthcare supply chain, that line is now being defined not just by law—but by data.
+For healthcare executives, compliance officers, federal contractors, and participants across the healthcare supply chain, the line is no longer defined solely by statutes or regulations — it is increasingly being defined by data, algorithms, billing patterns, predictive analytics, and AI-driven enforcement models.

 m